Parents' Guide | Attendance

 |General cough and/ or cold||None|

-If your child is going to absent from school:
+If your child is going to be absent from school:

 Phone the school’s new attendance number, 0115 9649388, to speak to one of our attendance team.
 This phone is manned from 8:30am -11:00am.
 If you are calling outside these times, or no-one is available, then please leave a voicemail message with the following information:-

-We are also requesting that if your child has a doctor, hospital or dentist appointment during school time, you bring the letter/appointment card into school for us to photocopy and put in your child’s record.
+If your child has a doctor, hospital or dentist appointment during school time, then you must bring the letter/appointment card into school for us to photocopy and put in your child’s record.